strozfriedberg/llama/README.md

 }
 ```

-In the rule above, the `condition` will return true for a file if the file contains at least two hits for the `s2` pattern.
+In the rule above, the `condition` will evaluate to true for a file if the file contains at least two hits for the `s2` pattern.

 ##### length